lh-rmyers/VidyoConnector-xamarin/README.md

 > Note: SDK version 4.1.20.3 or later is required

 ## Importing VidyoClient iOS SDK
 > Note: the below steps are already performed in the VidyoConnector.iOS project in the VidyoConnector-xamarin solution.
-These instructions are intended to show how a developer would import the library into their own application.
+These instructions are intended to show how a developer wouldimport the library into their own application.
 Therefore, do not perform these steps in this application, which would lead to duplicated libraries and compilation errors.
-For this sample, please make sure you have placed the SDK in the right folder and then skip to the "Build and Run Application" section.

-##### Attention (Windows):
-If you are going to try sample project under Windows platform please remove iOS native frameworks linking:
-- In solution window under Xamarin.iOS project expand  "Native references", select "libVidyoClient.a", press F4 to open specific properties window.
-Then remove all linked "Frameworks" (AudioToolbox AVFoundation ...).
-Change this option to be empty.
-Save solution.
+However, one important step is necessary when building on Windows (as opposed to macOS) which is to prevent the iOS native frameworks from being linked.
+This can be achieved by doing the following: in the solution window under the Xamarin.iOS project, expand "Native references", select "libVidyoClient.a", and press F4 to open specific properties window.
+Remove all linked "Frameworks" (AudioToolbox, AVFoundation, etc).
+Save the solution.
+After you have verified that you placed the SDK in the proper folder, please skip to the "Build and Run Application" section.

 To use the VidyoClient SDK in a Xamarin.iOS app, perform the following steps: